-- Work activities occasionally result in considerable fatigue requiring periods of rest, but does not require strength and endurance. - Occasionally lifts and moves objects less than 10 lbs. (i.e. files, supplies, etc.); uses physical balance and handling to assist patients who may be seizuring or require assistance to maneuver from a wheelchair to the examining bed; to turn patients, and to push and pull portable equipment or patients on stretchers over 50 lbs.
-Occasionally works in awkward and cramped positions and confining spaces (i.e. ICU/emergency rooms), when performing procedures. - Regularly stands and walks when greeting patients or setting up equipment for procedures.
-Constantly, when performing procedures, sits in confining work positions where there is limited ability to move about, as they operate equipment and monitor and analyze brain waves on a screen. - Occasionally uses gross motor skills to operate heavy equipment and equipment that requires rapid physical movement and reflexes.
+- Work activities occasionally result in considerable fatigue requiring periods of rest, but does not require strength and endurance. - Occasionally lifts and moves objects less than 10 lbs (i.e. files, supplies, etc.); uses physical balance and handling to assist patients who may be seizuring, to turn patients, and to push and pull portable equipment over 50 lbs.
+Occasionally works in awkward and cramped positions and confining spaces (i.e. ICU/emergency rooms) when performing procedures. - Regularly stands and walks when greeting patients or setting up equipment for procedures.
+Constantly, when performing procedures, sits in confining work positions where there is limited ability to move about, as they operate equipment and monitor and analyze brain waves on a screen. - Occasionally, uses gross motor skills to operate heavy equipment and equipment that requires rapid physical movement and reflexes.
 Constantly uses fine motor skills to deliver electrical stimulus to peripheral nerves, fine finger movement requiring accurate control and steadiness to operate various equipment, machinery, and the computer mouse to view images on monitors or to write reports on the computer.